cehfisher/accessibility-talks/content/pages/sponsorship.md

 1. __Streaming service__ ($20/month, $240/annually):
 Streamyard is our tool of choice.
 A paid subscription gives us more flexibility and control in how our talks are presented, giving us all of the [features of the basic plan](https://streamyard.com/pricing).
 1. __Live American Sign Language interpreter__ ($300/month, $3,600/annually):
-Including live ASL interpretation would allow us to reach even more people than captions and further increase the accessibility of our content.
+Including live <abbr title="American Sign Language">ASL</abbr> interpretation would allow us to reach even more people than captions and further increase the accessibility of our content.
 See [Shattering Assumptions About Deafness](https://youtu.be/hTZqC6uVmuQ) - Meryl Evans for an example of our content delivered in ASL for viewers.
 1. __Operations__ ($54/month, $645/annually): Operations include necessary technical items such as domain renewal, web hosting, etc. We have also included general liability insurance, which would protect the A11yTalks project from claims like libel or slander. *These costs are billed annually.*

 ## How to give